furkot/guru-data/Readme.md

 # furkot-galileo-data

-Data used by Furkot modules dealing with Galileo GPX format.
+Data used by Furkot modules dealing with GPX files with data specific to [Galileo] offline maps and navigation app.

 ## Install